 Could Former Falcons RB Todd Gurley Return To Rams?

-Todd Gurley might not have been the franchise name for the Atlanta Falcons, but could he have a resurgence with the Los Angeles Rams?
-His old franchise is now in need of a running back.
+Todd Gurley might not have been the "franchise guy'' for the Atlanta Falcons, but could he have a resurgence with the Los Angeles Rams?
+His other former employer is now in need of a running back.

 Rams second-year running back Cam Akers suffered a torn Achilles during practice Tuesday.
-According to sources from ESPN's Adam Schefter, the former Florida State star is expected to miss the entire 2021 season.
+The former Florida State star is expected to miss the entire 2021 season.

 Akers showed in glimpses that he could be the next big thing in Sean McVay's system as a second-round pick.
-He averaged 113.1 yards from scrimmage over the final seven games, including two postseason appearances against Seattle and Green Bay.
+He averaged 113.1 yards from scrimmage over the final seven games of 2020, including two postseason appearances against Seattle and Green Bay.

 Ultimately, Akers was the replacement for Gurley, who was released before the start of the 2020 season.
 Could this be another rental for the Rams on the way to a Super Bowl run?